gearfinity/gearfinity/README.md

 ## 📧 Get in Touch

 Have questions or suggestions?
 Eager to share your latest creation?
 We're all ears!
-Feel free to open up an issue or message us directly at gearfinity3d@gmail.com
+Feel free to open up an issue, join the community at https://gearfinity.xyz, or message us directly at gearfinity3d@gmail.com

 ## 🌟 Like what you see?